DlKensheiK/JURMUP/README.md

 # JURMUP
-It's a game made with Python
+It's a game inspired on Vampire Survivors made with Python